 To define, the Inner Dead Zone determines how much the control stick needs to be moved before the input is registered.
 Essentially, this is adding a delay to your aim and camera movement.
-While it’s possible to become comfortable with the delay, ideally you want the fastest lowest delay actions possible.
-Thus, logically putting this setting straight to 0 is in your best interest.
+While becoming comfortable with the delay is possible, ideally, you want the fastest, lowest delay actions possible.
+Thus, logically, putting this setting straight to 0 is in your best interest.

 Outer Dead Zone – 0.9